otakot/self-driving-car-engineer-nd/README.md

 # udacity.self-driving-car-nd
-My projects for Self Driving Car Engineer NanoDegree program
+these projects are part of autonomous driving system implementation in context of my Self Driving Car Engineer Nano Degree course